As an Amazon Associate we earn from qualifying purchases.

 For more varying decoration, some off the shoulder bikini tops are designed with additional elements: ruffled fabric draped over the bandeau and arm bands, lace-up strings in the middle of the bandeau, and halter-style string tie straps.
 One or all of these can be incorporated into a single off the shoulder bikini top.

-The sleeves add width to your shoulders, making them look proportional to your wide hips.
-It’s also ideal for balancing out the top and bottom proportions of those with a pear shape.
+• It’s ideal for balancing out the top and bottom proportions of those with a pear shape.
 The off-shoulder fabrics will elongate the appearance of the clavicle, making it look more equal to your wide hips.

 Halter